Artlands/markdown-cv/index.md

 - A Holistic View of Resource Utilization on Perlmutter <time> Aug.
 2022 </time>
 - SST and Cycle-accurate Simulation of xBGAS <time> May 2022 </time>
 - Lightweight Checkpointing of Loop-Based Kernels Using Disaggregated Memory <time> Feb.
 2022 </time>
-- Deep Learning and Monitoring Metrics to Image Encoding for Detecting Applications in HPC systems <time> Nov.
+- DL and Monitoring Metrics to Image Encoding for Detecting Applications in HPC systems <time> Nov.
 2021 </time>
 - Detecting and Identifying Applications by Job Signatures <time> Sept.
 2021 </time>
 - Predicting Abnormal Workloads in HPC Systems <time> May 2021 </time>
 - The IEEE Cluster2020 Experience, MonSTer Review and Future Work <time> Sept.
 2020 </time>